 For example, let's consider a robot that moves through a maze to reach the goal.

-•The robot does not know which path to take (it starts with no knowledge).
+• The robot does not know which path to take (it knows nothing at first).

-•It moves randomly to try (trial and error).
+• It tries moving randomly (trial and error).

-•If it moves in the right direction, it receives a "reward."
+• If it moves in the correct direction, it receives a "reward."

-•If it hits a dead end, there is a "penalty."
+• If it hits a dead end, it receives a "penalty."

 In other words, it is a mechanism where AI learns the optimal behavior by "rewarding good actions and penalizing bad actions."